cryptofuture/nginx-hda-bundle/README.md

 load_module modules/ngx_http_brotli_filter_module.so;
 # ngx_brotli static module - used to serve pre-compressed files.
 # Both ngx_brotli modules could be used separately, but part of nginx-module-brotli package
+# You possibly don't need libbrotli for ngx_brotli, dependency removed
+since nginx 1.11.7, but libbrotli package will be saved in repository load_module modules/ngx_http_brotli_static_module.so;
-load_module modules/ngx_http_brotli_static_module.so;
+load_module modules/ngx_postgres_module.so;
 ```
   > Note: Use only modules you need to use.
 With dynamic modules this is pretty easy.